How to Dehydrate Sweet Potatoes in a Food Dehydrator: Important Things You Should Know

 Steamer or Pot for Blanching

 You can also choose to add oil, pepper, salt, and seasonings for flavor.
+Incorporating a variety of dehydrated vegetables into your snacks and meals can further boost nutrition and convenience.

 Preparing the Sweet Potatoes